-Assembled Minds is the electronic recording project of Matthew J Saunders and it takes in traditional analogue studio rituals, sci-fi dreaming, shimmering ravecore techno and arcane LED-lit magick practices.
+Assembled Minds is the electronic recording project of Matthew J Saunders and the specially Assembled ingredients include traditional analogue studio rituals, sci-fi dreaming, shimmering ravecore techno and arcane LED-lit magick practices.
+Pretty tasty.

 Creaking Haze and Other Rave-Ghosts

 Differently great.
 Rippling reverb-misted pianos and a sleepwalk trance of drum machines and pumping bass – the vibe is much more Ultramarine’s “British Summertime” than ardkore.
 And there’s this sound that’s in most of the tracks: a high-pitched “peaky” timbre that is… ecstatically edging into dissonance, is the best I can do by way of describing it.
 It reminded me of what Trevor Horn once told me: his belief that great albums have the same sound running all the way through – his example was The Blue Nile’s Hats – so that every track is a chip off the same lustrous block, refracting slightly different.
 Simon Reynolds, Retromania

 The Assembled Minds is the work of Matt Saunders, formerly one half of Magnétophone (4AD).
 It’s a brilliant distillation of lost nights out and the ghosts of dead raves.
 Like the sounds in your head the day after, when you’re vainly attempting to sleep, but the rhythm won’t stop.
 Brilliant misremembered rave flashbacks.Jim Jupp, Ghost Box Records